moosetechnology/moosetechnology.github.io/_drafts/2021-06-04-plantUML-for-metamodel.md

 ### generatePlantUMLModelWithout

 Indeed, it is possible to ask to generate the plantUML code without a defined collection of entities.
-For example, if you don't want the `CCModel` to appear.
+For example, if you do not want the `CCModel` to appear.

 ```st
 FamixMMUMLDocumentor new